fireundubh/pyro/README.md

 ### Supports Papyrus Project XML (PPJ) files

-Pyro currently uses the native PPJ compiler for Fallout 4 projects.

-For Skyrim and Skyrim Special Edition, Pyro:

 * Scripts are compiled individually in parallel.
 * Imports are generated from the input path and each script.
 * No changes to script names either in scripts or plugins are needed.